Get the Skills to Become a Qualified Medical Assistant

 Hands-On Patient Care Medical Assisting Training in as Few as 9 Months

-Start training at a medical assistant school to make a difference in the lives of others and your own!
+Start training in a medical assisting program to make a difference in the lives of others and your own!
 Choosing the Medical Assisting diploma program at Porter and Chester Institute can lead to a career where what you do really matters.
 The Medical Assisting program offered at our campuses across Connecticut and Massachusetts can train you to become an important member of a healthcare team in as few as 9 months.
 Medical assistants play a vital role in today’s healthcare field by helping doctors and staff give the best care possible to the ultimate client: the patient!

 Are You Career Training Ready?
 Find Out!